-If you would prefer not to change Vista account permissions, run Internet Explorer as an administrator.
-To do this, click the Start Menu, locate IE, right-click it and select Run as Administrator.
+Note: If you are using Microsoft Vista or Windows 7, disable User Account Control or select Run as Administrator when starting Internet Explorer.
+To do this, click the Start Menu, locate IE, right-click and select Run as Administrator.

 Target Server